-Welcome to the Transparency Report 2023 of EY Czech Republic We believe that how we continuously improve audit quality, identify and mitigate risk, and maintain our independence as auditors should be transparent to stakeholders.
+Welcome to the Transparency Report 2023 of EY Finland.
+We believe that how we continuously improve audit quality, identify and mitigate risk, and maintain our independence as auditors should be transparent to stakeholders.
 This report is one of the ways in which we provide an update on what we are doing in these areas.

-The execution of high-quality audits with independence, integrity, objectivity and professional skepticism is central to serving the public interest and is a top priority for EY Czech Republic and the EY organization.
+The execution of high-quality audits with independence, integrity, objectivity and professional skepticism is central to serving the public interest and is a top priority for EY Finland and the EY organization.
 High-quality audits build trust and confidence in capital markets, which drives investment and economic growth, creating long-term value for society.

-Companies, regulators and other stakeholders count on us to deliver excellence in every engagement.
-In order to support this, we are committed to continuous improvement and creating an environment in which auditors can thrive.
+Companies, regulators and other stakeholders count on us to deliver excellence in every engagement, and to support this, we are committed to continuous improvement and providing an environment in which auditors can thrive.
 This includes recruiting, developing and retaining talented people and nurturing their careers, embracing innovation, encouraging simplification and critically evaluating the work of audit teams to identify areas for improvement.
 The aim is to exceed regulatory benchmarks and produce high-quality audits.
-At EY Czech Republic, our reputation is based on and grounded in providing high-quality professional audit services, objectively and ethically, to every entity we audit.
+At EY Finland, our reputation is based on and grounded in providing high-quality professional audit services, objectively and ethically, to every entity we audit.

-We embrace the transparency objectives of the European Union's Regulation 537/2014 (Regulation) and Act No. 93/2009 Coll. on Auditors, which require Czech Republic statutory auditors of public interest entities (PIEs) to publish annual transparency reports.
-The EY Czech Republic Transparency Report 2023 complies with the Regulation and Act No. 93/2009 Coll. on Auditors and covers the fiscal year ending 30 June 2023 as well as any more recent relevant events.
+We embrace the transparency objectives of the European Union's Regulation 537/2014 (Regulation), which require Finnish statutory auditors of public interest entities (PIEs) to publish annual transparency reports.
+The EY Finland Transparency Report 2023 complies with the Regulation and covers the fiscal year ending 30 June 2023 as well as any more recent relevant events.

 This report highlights how we have implemented the International Standard on Quality Management 1 (ISQM 1) to drive further audit quality improvements.
 The new standard, which became effective 15 December 2022, requires audit firms to design, implement and monitor a system of quality management.
-Our EY organization's approach to ISQM 1 builds upon our strong global integration and existing EY processes and controls designed to continuously improve and sustain audit quality.
-EY Czech Republic, along with other EY member firms who perform deliver ISQM 1 engagements performed its first System of Quality Management annual evaluation as of 30 June 2023.
+The EY organization's approach to ISQM 1 builds upon our strong global integration and existing EY processes and controls designed to continuously improve and sustain audit quality.
+EY Finland, along with other EY member firms who perform ISQM 1 engagements performed its first System of Quality Management annual evaluation as of 30 June 2023.
 Our annual evaluation conclusion as of 30 June 2023 was that the System of Quality Management provides reasonable assurance that the objectives of the System of Quality Management are being achieved.
 You can find more detail on this evaluation in the System of Quality Management section of this report.

 NextWave is our global strategy and ambition to deliver long-term value to clients, people and society.
 EY continues to focus on creating, protecting and measuring long-term value across all four dimensions of the NextWave strategy: people value, client value, societal value and financial value.
-It is by integrating all of these dimensions that EY fulfils its purpose of Building a better working world.
+It is by integrating all of these dimensions that EY fulfills its purpose of Building a better working world.